1950s Funeral Songs

 Louis Armstrong

-One of the most iconic blues funeral songs, capturing death\\
+One of the most iconic blues funeral songs, capturing death's inevitability with dignity and style.

 The quintessential New Orleans jazz funeral song, starting somber then exploding into joyful celebration during the second line.